DIETNET

 Peanut oil

-• Primarily monounsaturated and polyunsaturated.
-Relatively stable, so can be used for stir fries, but not too often due to high Omega-6 content
+- Primarily monounsaturated and polyunsaturated.
+Unique antioxidants not destroyed by heat, so can be used for stir fries, but not exclusively, due to high Omega-6

 Flaxseed oil